TeleMelody: Lyric-to-Melody Generation with a Template-Based Two-Stage Method: Experimental Settings

 \subsection{System Configurations}

-We choose encoder-attention-decoder Transformer in our system.
-The configurations of the two models in TeleMelody are as follows: 1) Lyric-to-rhythm Transformer model consists of $4$ encoder layers and $4$ decoder layers.
-The hidden size and the number of attention heads are set as $256$ and $4$.
-During training, we apply dropout with the rate of $0.2$.
-We use Adam optimizer \cite{kingma2014adam} with a learning rate of $0.0005$.
-2) Template-to-melody Transformer model has a $4$-layer encoder and $4$-layer decoder with $4$ attention heads in each layer.
-We set hidden size as $256$ and dropout as $0.0005$.
-The alignment regularization weight $\lambda_{attn}$ is set as $0.05$ and the learning rate of Adam optimizer is set as $0.0005$.
-3) To ensure the diversity of generated melodies, we use stochastic sampling inference following \citet{huang2018music}.
+Both two Transformer models in lyric-to-template and template-to-melody module use the settings of $4$ encoder layers, $4$ decoder layers, $256$ hidden size and $4$ attention heads.
+The dropout is $0.2$ in lyric-to-template model and $0.0005$ in template-to-melody model.
+We use Adam optimizer with the learning rate of $0.0005$ in both models.
+The alignment regularization weight $\lambda_{attn}$ in template-to-melody model is set as $0.05$.
+To ensure the diversity of generated melodies, we use stochastic sampling inference following \citeauthor{huang2018music}.
 The temperature and top-$k$ parameters are set as $0.5$ and $2$ in lyric-to-rhythm generation, and as $0.5$ and as $10$ in template-to-melody generation.